minad/consult/README.md

 The commands are compatible with completion-systems based on the standard Emacs API, e.g., [Icomplete](https://www.gnu.org/software/emacs/manual/html_node/emacs/Icomplete.html) and [Selectrum](https://github.com/raxod502/selectrum).
+The goal is to keep the completion-system specifics in this library to a minimum.

 Note that if you use [Ivy](https://github.com/abo-abo/swiper#ivy) or [Helm](https://github.com/emacs-helm/helm), you don't need consult, since both libraries already bring their own rich set of additional commands.

-The goal is to keep the completion-system specifics in this library to a minimum.
-As of now, the `consult-buffer` command is only supported if Selectrum is used.
-We will probably provide a variant of `consult-buffer` which is a bit less rich, but works purely with `completing-read`.

 ## Screenshots